 Jim Verrier surveying the hills above Holden Canyon in the Pajarito Mountains.
 Jim is a researcher and the Nursery Director of the Tucson based non-profit native plant nursery Desert Survivors, where he manages cultivation of native species for conservation and urban landscaping.

-Echinargus isola (Rearkirt's blue) nectaring on Heliomeris longifolia (long-leaf false goldeneye).
+Rearkirt's blue (Echinargus isola) nectaring on long-leaf false goldeneye (Heliomeris longifolia).
 These tiny butterflies have a wingspan of less than an inch but can occur in vast numbers following abundant monsoon rains.

-Coryphantha recurvata (Santa Cruz beehive cactus) at upper Alamo Canyon in the Pajarito Mountains.
+Santa Cruz beehive cactus (Coryphantha recurvata) at upper Alamo Canyon in the Pajarito Mountains.
 The only known locality for this small cactus in the United States, is in the Atascosa Highlands, where it grows on rocky ledges or tucked among bunchgrasses.
 Historical slide photograph courtesy of Frank Reichenbacher.

 Ecologist and Ethnobotanist, Gary Nabhan at his home in Patagonia, AZ.
-Gary has been instrumental in establishing the Wild Chile Botanical Area in the Tumacacori Mountains to preserve populations of Capsicum annuum var. glabriusculum (chiltepin).
-These plants are the wild progenitors of dozens of chile cultivars including Bell, Anaheim, Serrano, and Jalapeno peppers.
+Gary has been instrumental in establishing the Wild Chile Botanical Area in the Tumacacori Mountains to preserve populations of chiltepin (Capsicum annuum var. glabriusculum).
+These plants are the wild progenitors of dozens of chile cultivars including Bell, Anaheim, Serrano, and Jalapeño peppers.

 The fruits of chiltepins are relished by bird species who are unperturbed by the intense spice of these small peppers.
 This makes chiltepins an important seasonal food source for native avian fauna who spread the seeds to favorable locations to germinate.